icosa-foundation/open-brush-docs/user-guide.md

 1. Begin playing audio from your computer desktop.
 2. Point your painting controller on Brushes page and click the wavy audio reactive icon.
-3. You will see a message that Tilt Brush is listening for audio.
+3. You will see a message that Open Brush is listening for audio.
 4. Once audio is detected, press the trigger on your painting controller and begin to lay down your brush strokes.
 5. Different types of audio reactive brush strokes react to music in various ways - like pulsing, bouncing, or lighting up.
 You can use them to create an audio visualizer within your artwork.